graeme-hill/crossguid/README.md

 ## Basic usage

+### Tests

+The tests are a simple way to figure out how the library works.
+There is a file in the root of the repository called `test.cpp` that runs a simple set of tests and outputs a few guid strings for a sanity check.
+This file does not have a `main()` function entry point there, it is intended to be called from somewhere else, and it takes a `GuidGenerator` as input.
+All platforms except for Android use `testmain.cpp` to construct a `GuidGenerator` and run the tests.
+In Android there is a special file called `android/jni/jnitest.cpp` which invokes the tests.

 ### Creating a guid generator

 Creation of a guid generator is not exactly the same in every platform, but